byui-cse/itm300-course/source/module-04/project-lab.md

 </span> Invoke URL and copy that address
 * Paste that as the Invoke URL when prompted

 Once you've updated the files, verify the app is working.
-Go to the Request Service page. and make sure it displays the three current service requests at the bottom of the request service page.
+Click the Request Service link at the top of the oil website and make sure it displays the three current service requests at the bottom of the request service page.

 ## Lab Summary: